RenrenRihitoRayo/dpl/README.md

 Its pretty simple to setup.
 Just write a "include-[lang].txt" file.
-For example we\'ll use python.
+For example we'll use python.
 In that case we will write "include-py.txt".
 In that file we will list the files we want to export.